 There are six primary types of whole-house fans to choose from.
 Direct-drive fans, compared to belt-drive whole-house fans, are smaller and typically cheaper because they don’t use a belt to link the motor to the fan.
 They can benefit homes ranging in size from small to medium.

-Ceiling-mounted whole-house fans are able to extract air from each room and send it through the attic or even outside.
-Although they are easy to set up, greater attic space may be necessary to ensure adequate ventilation.
+Ceiling-mounted fans extract air from each room and send it through the attic or outside.
+They are easy to set up but may require greater attic space for adequate ventilation.

 1. Airflow Capacity (CFM)